Tiwing/MS-Rewards-Farmer-Docker/README.md

    `docker build --build-arg VNC_PASSWORD=<set_vnc_password> -t <nom_voulue_de_l'image>:latest .`

-2. (Windows Only) Make sure Visual C++ redistributable DLLs are installed

-   If they're not, install the current "vc_redist.exe" from this [link](https://learn.microsoft.com/en-GB/cpp/windows/latest-supported-vc-redist?view=msvc-170) and reboot your computer

-4. Edit the `accounts.json.sample` with your accounts credentials and rename it by removing `.sample` at the end.
+3. Edit the `accounts.json.sample` with your accounts credentials and rename it by removing `.sample` at the end.

    The "proxy" field is not mandatory, you can omit it if you don't want to use proxy (don't keep it as an empty string, remove the line completely).